deeplearning4j/deeplearning4j-docs/artificial-intelligence-ai.md

 AI is a bunch of algorithms that make decisions about data.
 Those algorithms are just math and code.
 The math usually includes linear algebra, calculus and probility -- stuff that a lot of people studied in college and then forgot.
 But the point is, it's undergraduate-level math for the most part, not rocket science.

 For a high-level understanding of AI and its function, we don't even have to know which algorithms are involved.
 They just  make predictions about something you care about.
+Below, we're going to look at a machine learning example.
+(Go here for an understanding of the [differences between the terms AI, machine learning and deep learning](https://deeplearning4j.org/ai-machinelearning-deeplearning).)

 ## A Machine-Learning Example